MartenVijn/mywebsite/content/Sessions.md

 Curious?  drop me an email...

-monday@martenvijn.nl  (Sessions on workdays only on Monday)
+monday@martenvijn.nl (Sessions are workdays only on Monday)

+The sessions are in Dutch.

 More info: